epfml/getting-started-lauzhack/README.md

 The following are just a bunch of commands you need to run to get started.
 If you do not understand them in detail, you can copy-paste them into your terminal :)

 ## 2: Setup the tools

+> [!IMPORTANT]
+> The setup below was tested on macOS with Apple Silicon.
+If you are using a different system, you may need to adapt the commands.
+> For Windows, we have no experience with the setup and thereby recommend WSL (Windows Subsystem for Linux) to run the commands.

 1. Install kubectl.
 To make sure the version matches with the clusters (status: 15.12.2023), on macOS with Apple Silicon, run the following commands.
 For other systems, you will need to change the URL in the command above (check https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 Make sure that the version matches with the version of the cluster!
 ```bash